StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

     logout
     Connection to vm-42.lal.stratuslab.eu closed.

+Now the machine can be terminated:

+    $ stratus-kill-instance 1

+Going through the full lifecycle of a machine shows that all of the services are working.

 Conclusions
 -----------

 You've successfully installed a minimal StratusLab cloud.
-You can checkout the documentation to see what other configuration parameters are available or follow the full user tutorial to discover more of the StratusLab services.
+You can checkout the [documentation][sl-docs] to see what other configuration parameters are available or try the user tutorials to discover more of the StratusLab services.

 You can get help on the installation or use of StratusLab through the [support mailing list][support].
 You can also report bugs and provide